MarkCEWang/JavaSpring-Example/README.md

-# Spring Data JPA with Hibernate using MySql Example
+# Spring Data JPA with Hibernate using MySql
-This project depicts the Spring Boot Example with Spring Data JPA with Hibernate using MySql Example.
+This project depicts the Spring Boot Example with Spring Data JPA with Hibernate using MySql.
+It is a backend for a web application that shows trivia, pollings and other type of questions

 ## Libraries used
 - Spring Boot